 #2: Kept the device in a cool place.
 Make sure that the device is kept away from electronic devices.

 #3: After 15-20 minutes, connect the Roku to your TV and start using it.

 This is the only way to cool down your Roku Streaming Device.
-It is advisable to use HDMI Extender cable to kept Roku away from your TV.
+You can also try restarting your Roku device to cool it down.

 Your Roku device will overhear due to the HDMI port on your TV.
 If that is the case with you, you can use an HDMI extender for this purpose.
 You can buy the HDMI extender from the Roku website.
 Even Roku is offering a free HDMI extender to its users.
 Fill up the form on the Roku website to get the extender.